English 箭头

 📋 Summary

 In the latest episode of English Unleashed, host Tom introduces the "chunking method" as a transformative approach to language learning.
-Moving away from the laborious process of building sentences word-by-word, Tom argues that "chunking" is the key to speaking more fluently, naturally, and confidently.
+Moving away from the laborious process of building sentences word-by-word, Tom argues that "chunking"—the practice of using pre-formed groups of words—is the secret to speaking English naturally, confidently, and fluently.

 What is Chunking?